 The differential diagnosis of transient ischemic attack and stroke will be reviewed here.
 The evaluation of stroke and transient cerebral ischemia are discussed separately.
 (See "Overview of the evaluation of stroke" and "Initial evaluation and management of transient ischemic attack and minor ischemic stroke".)

 TRANSIENT ISCHEMIC ATTACK

 Transient ischemic attack (TIA) is defined as a transient episode of neurologic dysfunction caused by focal brain, spinal cord, or retinal ischemia, without acute infarction.
 In keeping with this definition of TIA, ischemic stroke is defined as an infarction of central nervous system tissue.
-(See "Definition of transient ischemic attack", section on 'Definition of TIA'.)
+(See "Definition, etiology, and clinical manifestations of transient ischemic attack", section on 'Definition of TIA'.)